janwilmans/copperspice-gettingstarted/README.md

 1. install **Visual Studio 2019** Community Edition will work but commerical editions are also fine.
 note: clion, visual studio code, etc will not work with the current example, I may add them at some point.

-1. install ** QT Creator ** (You'll need it only to edit .UI files), download at <https://download.qt.io> specifically [here](https://download.qt.io/snapshots/qtcreator/4.9/4.9.1/16/qt-creator-opensource-windows-x86_64-4.9.1_16.exe) at the time of this writing.

 1. Use [Git](https://git-scm.com/download/win) to clone this repository, ie.

     ```